 Kids are getting restless, but you don’t really want to hand out the personal tech just yet, so have some family-approved audiobooks and podcasts in your back pocket!
 This can be tricky, especially with kids of varying ages, but we’ve got some family-friendly suggestions in our Best Road Trip Audiobooks and Best Road Trip Podcasts posts.

 Yes, paper maps!
 Those things we used to use before GPS and smartphones?
 Kids will get a kick out of unfolding them and looking along the route or even adding notes or little drawings of what they’ve seen and done.
 There are some amazing maps and atlases illustrated specifically for kids that can be purchased on Amazon or in book stores too.

 Draw What You See

 Ask each of the kids to pick something inside or outside of the car and draw it.
-Take turns passing the drawings around to guess what they are and ask why they choose to draw it.
+Take turns passing the drawings around to guess what they are and ask why they choose to draw them.
 Not an entirely silent activity, but a great one to bring the energy down and bring a little reflection into the car.

 Road Trip Toys

 I know, kids have short attention spans and new toys never last long, but a long family road trip means pulling out all the stops!
 Character sets, little knick-knacks, that toy they’ve been eyeing up for months, whatever is in your budget and sparks their imagination.
 Wait until kids are in the car and you’ve driven off, this will add to the Special Surprise factor.

 You know the ones, those little pieces of metal wire knotted together and you have to find a way to untie them?
 Or the wooden cubes you have to take apart and put back together?
 Great for kids with inquisitive minds and a need to know how things work.